#3 is a great hack!

 2 – Tongue Scraping

 This Ayurvedic practice involves using a tongue scraper to remove various toxins and is extremely effective at reducing tongue residue.
 For the record, you need a special tongue scraper for this method to be effective.
-It is a bent metal stick which has a flat surface in the center that’s used for the scraping action.
+It is a bent metal stick which has a flat surface in the center for the scraping action.
 When you wake up in the morning, a significant level of plaque is attached to your tongue.
 Although we brush our teeth, scraping the tongue is a better way to remove bacteria.

 3 – Grapetox

-It is believed that Ukrainians were among the first to use grapes as a detox method back in the 19th century.
+Some historians believe Ukrainians were among the first to use grapes as a detox method back in the 19th century.
 In the 1920s, an author named Johanna Brandt wrote The Grape Cure and claimed that grapes cured her stomach cancer.
 Consuming grapes and drinking grape juice soon became a fad with ‘Grape Resorts’ opening across Europe!
 If you check out those special detox drinks that claim to help you pass marijuana tests, they are often in grape flavor.

-Alas, Doctor Stephen Barrett all but exploded the idea that grapes are capable of curing cancer, although they could help reduce the risk of being exposed to certain cancer types.
 For the record, the grape detox diet involves consuming nothing but grapes and water for three days.
 If you decide to take a chance on this detox method, please note that you could suffer side effects such as constipation, headaches, and dizziness.

 4 – The Werewolf Diet